Text that reads "Connected Communities"

 Conference priority topics: The Role of Interprofessional Primary Health Care Teams in OHTs, The role of health promotion and community development (mental health, harm reduction, community programming, etc.) in OHTs, Healthcare policy and governance

-Short description: This session brings together a roundtable of people involved in prescribed safer supply programs to discuss the unique attributes of Prescribed Safer Supply programs in Ontario.
-The Discussants will include a health care provider, a social care provider, and a person with lived/living experiencing with safer supply.
-The discussion will demonstrate how Ontario Prescribed Safer Supply programs provide integrated, comprehensive care within community health settings to a segment of the population with complex health and social care needs who have been repeatedly failed by addiction medicine (e.g., RAAM clinics), primary health care, and social services.
-The capacity of programs does not meet the demand.
+Short description: This session brought together a roundtable of people involved in prescribed safer supply programs to discuss the unique attributes of Prescribed Safer Supply programs in Ontario.
+The Discussants included a health care provider, a social care provider, and a person with lived/living experience with safer supply.
+The discussion demonstrated how Ontario Prescribed Safer Supply programs provide integrated, comprehensive care within community health settings to a segment of the population with complex health and social care needs who have been repeatedly failed by addiction medicine (e.g., RAAM clinics), primary health care, and social services.
+The capacity of programs did not meet the demand.
 Programs must be scaled up to address the substance use, health, and social care needs within the community that are not met by traditional models.
-Failure to do so will result in continued harms – including deaths – and inequities amongst people who use drugs.
+Failure to do so will result in continued harm – including deaths – and inequities among people who use drugs.

 Session format: Panel Presentations (60 min)